 - Packet delay measurement is performed by using GTP-U Echo Request/Response as defined in the TS 28.552 [108], in the corresponding user plane transport path(s), independent of the corresponding PDU Session and the 5QI for a given QoS flow, for a specific URLLC service.

-- RAN measures UL/DL packet delay within RAN (e.g. including delays of F1-U, Xn-U, Uu interfaces for NR) and calculates UL packet delay of N3 interface.
-RAN provides the UL packet delay comprising the packet delays of RAN (including delays of F1-U, Xn-U, Uu interfaces for NR) and N3 interface towards SMF (via N2).
+- RAN measures the RAN part of UL/DL packet delay and calculates UL packet delay of N3 interface.
+RAN provides the UL packet delay of RAN part and N3 interface towards SMF (via N2).

 - The PSA UPF calculates the UL/DL packet delay of N3/N9 interface (N9 is applicable when I-UPF exists).